eGxeeuRFsZ/eGxeeuRFsZ/README.md

 Featured Projects:

-•  [Link to Project 1]: [Project 1 Name] - [Brief description of the project, highlighting its key features and technologies used.
+•  https://github.com/eGxeeuRFsZ/Hypergraph-JS: Hypergraph-JS - [Brief description of the project, highlighting its key features and technologies used.
 Quantify achievements whenever possible (e.g., "Improved performance by 30%").]
 Example: NebulaAI-Core: Optimized edge AI deployment framework achieving 2x inference speed on resource-constrained devices.
 •  [Link to Project 2]: [Project 2 Name] - [Brief description of the project, highlighting its key features and technologies used.
 Quantify achievements whenever possible.]
 Example: Hypergraph-JS: Interactive hypergraph visualization library boosting data understanding by 40% in usability tests.
 •  [Link to Project 3]: [Project 3 Name] - [Brief description of the project, highlighting its key features and technologies used.
 Quantify achievements whenever possible.]
 Example: Quantum-Blockchain-Simulator: Research tool validating quantum resistance algorithms with 99% accuracy.